JoseZalez/Houdini-scripts/README.md

 ## Add parameter comments to camera

-Selecting a camera and a node, allows you to select from the parameter list from the node the parameters you want to display on the camera.
+Selecting a camera and a node, gets the node parameters and allows you to select from a list the parameters you want to display on the camera.

 Allows to Create, Add and Reset the parameter interface